20+ OpenClaw Use Cases: Real Examples That Actually Work (2026)

 n8n Workflow Orchestration

-The problem: Letting your AI agent directly manage API keys is a security incident waiting to happen.
-Every new integration means another credential in .env.local, and deterministic sub-tasks (send an email, update a spreadsheet) waste LLM reasoning tokens.
+The problem: Giving your AI agent direct access to API keys is a security risk.
+Every new integration means another credential in .env.local, and deterministic sub-tasks waste LLM tokens.

 How it works: This pattern separates the AI brain from the API plumbing.
 OpenClaw delegates all external API interactions to n8n workflows via webhooks: